-Our resolutions and commitments then serve to ensure our work remains focused on targets that can help ensure positive business actions that benefit both people and the planet, as well as provide a solid platform for long-term business growth.
+Our voluntary resolutions and commitments then serve to ensure our work remains focused on targets that can help ensure positive business actions that benefit both people and the planet, as well as provide a solid platform for long-term business growth.
 The full list and text of these resolutions and commitments is below.

 As the Board of The Consumer Goods Forum, we pledge to mobilise resources within our respective businesses to help achieve zero net deforestation by 2020.